wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 That's fine on this stage.

-Perhaps you know how to program, but you've never starred a GitHub project, never **Liked** any users/developers, never followed or thanked them?
+Perhaps you know how to program, but you've never starred a GitHub project, never **liked** any users/developers, never followed or thanked them?

 No e-mail with "thanks" has been sent from your account.
 At least none that you know of.